When you should stop reading, start writing

 Now, here’s the most important question: how much time do you spend writing every day?

-I ask this series of questions because there’s often a disconnect between how much people say they care about writing, and how much writing they do.
+I ask this series of questions because there’s often a disconnect between how much people say they care about writing and how much writing they do.

-Often, people who say they care about writing read many writing books, and then spend little or no time putting words on the page.
+Often, people who say they care about writing read many writing books and then spend little or no time putting words on the page.

 Writing takes time.
 Books often make us feel as though we can change ourselves quickly and painlessly without a lot of effort.
 But the job of improving your writing is not something you can do in a single day.
 If you want to become a better writer, you need to be in it for the long haul.
-Just as you don’t become an architect overnight or an Olympic athlete in a day, you also don’t become a good writer immediately.
+Just as you don’t become an architect overnight or an Olympic athlete in a day, you also don’t become an excellent writer immediately.

 I love reading — mainly literary novels and interesting non-fiction, especially memoir — and I firmly believe my reading habit helps my writing.
 But there’s little value to reading books about writing unless we’re actually writing every day.
 Instead of mindlessly reading books about writing, here’s what I suggest you do:

-Identify the amount of time you can devote to writing each day (and by that I mean five days a week — we all deserve weekends off).Then pick the time and place where you’re going to write.
-In advance, figure out the obstacles that might spring in your path.
+Identify the number of minutes (not hours!) you can devote to writing each day (and by that, I mean five days a week — we all deserve weekends off).
+Then pick the time and place where you’re going to write.
+In advance, figure out the obstacles that might appear in your path.
 Do you have children who need a lot of attention?
-Do you have a job that tires and exhausts?
+Do you have a job that exhausts you?
 Do you operate on the principle that writing is not worthwhile unless you can devote at least 60 minutes to it?

 There are ways to deal with each of these issues.
-For children, write before they get up or write after they’ve gone to bed.
+For children, write before they get up, or write after they’ve gone to bed.
 And if that doesn’t work, consider hiring a babysitter.
 If it’s your job that gets in the way, write before you leave for work, when you’re fresh and energetic.

 Most of all, lose the damaging notion that you must clear 60 minutes (or more!) in your schedule before writing.
 You can write in dribs and drabs — 10 minutes here, 15 minutes there.